-The 2017 Chesapeake Writers’ Conference (June 18-24) invites SMCM students interested in creative writing to apply for the 2016 conference scholarships.
-Scholars will be provided with shared accommodations in the Townhouse Greens, meals for the duration of the conference, and placement in a writing workshop best suited to his or her writing sample and interest (fiction, poetry, or creative nonfiction).
+The 2019 Chesapeake Writers’ Conference (June 23-29) invites SMCM students interested in creative writing to apply for the 2019 conference scholarships.
+Scholars will be provided with shared accommodations in the Townhouse Greens, meals for the duration of the conference, and placement in a writing workshop best suited to his or her writing sample and interest (fiction, poetry, songwriting, screenwriting, translation, or creative nonfiction).

 The SMCM Scholars will form the core conference staff and each scholarship recipient will be expected to contribute in important ways to the functioning of the conference.
 The parameters of each scholar’s assignment will be worked out with the director, but a sampling of the kinds of tasks that will be involved includes:

 - Transporting conference guests in state vehicles to and from surrounding airports and county locations.
 Certification to drive a state vehicle is strongly desirable in all scholars.